Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 version of the label that exists.
 It then provides a binary ladder, with the greatest version as the target, from the rightmost distinguished log entry.
 If there is no distinguished log entry yet, the search starts at the root instead.
-The Transparency Log then proceeds down the remainder of the frontier: the starting log entry's right child, the right child's right child, and so on until reaching the last log entry.
+From this log entry, the Transparency Log then proceeds down the remainder of the frontier: the starting log entry's right child, the right child's right child, and so on until reaching the last log entry.
 From each of these log entries, a binary ladder targeting the label's greatest version is provided.

 As in {{fixed-version-searches}}, users verify that the log entry timestamps and the binary ladders from each log entry each represent a monotonically-increasing series.
 Users additionally verify that the binary ladder from the rightmost log entry terminates in a way that is consistent with the target version being the greatest that exists.
-If this verification is successful, users move on to opening the commimtent for whichever label-version pair was identified as the greatest.
+If this verification is successful, users move on to opening the commitment for whichever label-version pair was identified as the greatest.

+If the starting log entry was not distinguished or if the starting log entry did not contain the greatest version of the label, the user may be obligated to monitor the label in the future, per {{reasonable-monitoring-window}}.

 # Ciphersuites